ecvsgl/game-of-thrones-vueproject/README.md

 a SPA.
 Quotes are generated randomly from the API, as seen in the homepage.
 Character-house details are given in the other two views.

+## Tech Stack

+* Javascript & Vue.js
+* HTML5 + CSS3
+* SASS & SASS-Loader
+* Vite
+* Vue-router
+* Bootstrap
+* Vitejs/vite-plugin-vue

 ## How to try the project out?

 Required dependencies;

 - Node.js & Node Package Manager (npm)(npm is usually installed along Node.js, via its official installer)
-- Vue.js (can be installed via npm easily)
+- Vue.js (can be installed via npm easily, npm would install this once `npm install` is executed but global setup should do better)

 After installing the dependencies above to your system, simply open up a new folder then start a terminal/cmd inside the folder and then use the following commands;